 It is one of the most frequently performed tests carried out by medical practitioners as part of workplace medical examinations and employee health monitoring.

 The process of exhaling during spirometry testing has the potential to spread droplets through the air.
-Medical practitioners undertaking spirometry tests are at risk of exposure to COVID-19 from airborne droplets if an infected person is tested, even if they have no obvious symptoms of COVID-19 infection.
+Medical practitioners undertaking spirometry tests are at risk of exposure to coronavirus (COVID-19) from airborne droplets if an infected person is tested, even if they have no obvious symptoms of coronavirus (COVID-19).

-Because of this risk, the Thoracic Society of Australia and New Zealand (TSANZ) and the Australian and New Zealand Society of Respiratory Science Ltd (ANZSRS) have recommended postponing the spirometry component of medical examinations and health monitoring, unless clinically essential, until the COVID-19 pandemic has been controlled.
+Because of this risk, the Thoracic Society of Australia and New Zealand (TSANZ) and the Australian and New Zealand Society of Respiratory Science Ltd (ANZSRS) have recommended postponing the spirometry component of medical examinations and health monitoring, unless clinically essential, until the coronavirus (COVID-19) pandemic has been controlled.

 All other components of medical examinations and health monitoring will continue to be undertaken.